| Katie tells Roger that all she wants is a straight answer: yes

 probably be wondering where she's got to.
 She goes.
 Roger closes

+the door, a wistful look on his face.
 The next morning, David is carrying some boxes into Dural, and

 Barbara asks him if there are any more.
 David replies